 Labia Majora (outer lips) Reduction

 This common anatomical variation may be worsened by childbirth or by weight gain or loss.
 They may sometimes be improved by liposuction.
 In more severe cases, surgical reduction is necessary.
 Labiaplasty also referred to as labioplasty, is a surgical procedure that will reduce and/or reshape the labia minora - the skin that covers the female clitoris and vaginal opening.
 In some instances, women with large labia can experience pain during intercourse, or feel discomfort during everyday activities or when wearing tight-fitting clothing.
-Others may feel unattractive, or wish to enhance their sexual experiences by removing some of the skin that covers the clitoris.
+Others may not like its appearance, or wish to enhance their sexual experiences by removing some of the skin that covers the clitoris.
 The purpose of a labiaplasty is to better define the inner labia.
 During this procedure the urethral opening can be redefined, and if necessary improvements to the vagina may be made.
 The problem can be caused by genetics, sexual intercourse or difficulties in childbirth.

 After surgery, women may experience some mild discomfort and swelling, which usually disappears completely after 1-2 weeks.
 Labial incisions usually heal and are rarely noticeable.
 After surgery, the patient is usually able to walk comfortably within a few days and may return to sexual activities within 4-6 weeks.